Những tác phẩm điêu khắc tuyệt đẹp

 It is said that this sculpture inspired film director Ingmar Bergman

-The Seventh Seal, which focuses on the battle of wills between Death and a knight returned from the Crusades.
+to create The Seventh Seal, which focuses on the battle of wills between Death and a knight returned from the Crusades.

 A fragment of the sculpture ’Ugolino and his sons’ by Jean-Baptiste